johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/sc-1.png" width="90%">
 </h2>

-- They will get a flash message to tell them if it was sucessful.
+- They will get a flash message to tell them if it was successful.

 <h2 align="center">
 <img src="documentation/readme-images/sc-2.png" width="90%">
 </h2>

-2. #### As the admin user I want to upload the latest shotlist.
+2. #### As the admin user I want to upload the latest shot list.

-   - If the admin user clicks the upload shotlist button available only to them they will be taken to the "Add Latest shotlist" page.
+   - If the admin user clicks the upload shot list button available only to them they will be taken to the "Add Latest shot list" page.
 They can follow the instructions telling them how to upload and get an SRC for the new file from Cloudinary, or a similar app, and enter an SRC here.